int91/int91/invictusinfo.md

 The Game Development Document for Project Invictus is currently in the works, I am expecting a week or two to fully complete the document.

-The project page for Invictus can be found [here](https://trello.com/b/4JIAz9v0/project-invictus-board).
+The project page for Invictus can be found here [Invictus Trello](https://trello.com/b/4JIAz9v0/project-invictus-board)

-[Invictus Trello](https://trello.com/b/4JIAz9v0/project-invictus-board)

 [https://trello.com/b/4JIAz9v0/project-invictus-board](https://trello.com/b/4JIAz9v0/project-invictus-board)